 Speckled Trout Review is an independent literary magazine published, at this time, in an electronic format in the spring and a print issue every fall.
-We like good storytelling in poems metaphorically rich and ripe with imagery, poems in which every word counts, poems that leave the front porch and go beyond the trees.
+We like good storytelling in poems metaphorically rich with imagery, poems in which every word counts, poems that leave the front porch and go beyond the trees.
 Good rhythm is nice, too.
 Abstract is not our thing; neither is overt political stuff.
 Appalachian poets are welcome here, in addition to many other subjects, styles, and work from poets across the globe.

 Kevin J. McDaniel, Founder and Poetry Editor